 Online Workplace Learning Module

 Use our free online workplace learning module to raise awareness amongst your staff by providing the link on your intranet, and including it in your induction for new staff.
-This module was created by Shine in partnership with Westpac, and updated in 2019.
+It usually takes no more than an hour.
+This module was created by Shine in partnership with Westpac, and updated in 2023.

 Promote our free national Helpline